Evaluating Language Models for Generating and Judging Programming Feedback: Conclusions

 \section{Conclusions}

-In this paper, we evaluated (1) how language models perform for providing explanations of issues in programs and generating bug fixes, and (2) how well different large language models, including open-source ones, perform in evaluating the quality of other LM-generated feedback.
-Our paper highlights that top open-source language models are valid competitors to proprietary language models both for generating and assessing the quality of programming feedback.
-Open-source language models could have benefits to power free tools, which is important for instance for less funded institutions.
-As an additional contribution, we also release the code used for conducting our experiments\footnote{\url{https://github.com/KoutchemeCharles/feed_genju}}, as well as the model answers and the annotator's responses.
+In this paper, we evaluated (1) how language models perform in providing explanations of issues in programs and generating bug fixes (RQ1), and (2) how well different language models, including open-source ones, perform in evaluating the quality of feedback generated by other LMs (RQ2).
+Our paper highlights that top open-source language models are valid competitors to proprietary language models for both generating and assessing the quality of programming feedback.
+Open-source language models could provide benefits for powering free tools, which is particularly important for institutions with limited funding.
+As an additional contribution, we release the code used to conduct our experiments, including the models' outputs and the annotators' responses\footnote{\url{https://github.com/KoutchemeCharles/feed_genju}}.

 \begin{acks} This research was partially supported by the Research Council of Finland (Academy Research Fellow grant number 356114). \end{acks}